 Scientific conferences are an important activity of the WBMT for communicating with other clinicians and researchers.
 WBMT conducts an annual 90-minute Scientific / International Symposium at one or two major HCT conferences.
 The Symposium is most often presented during the US-based Transplantation and Cellular Therapy Meetings [sponsored by the CIBMTR and the American Society for Transplantation and Cellular Therapy (ASTCT)] each February.
 Additionally, the WBMT presents a similar or modified program at the annual EBMT meeting in March - April.
 The focus during the WBMT presentations is on topics of global interest.
 Appendix F lists annual Symposia programs since WBMT began coordinating them in 2009.

-Planning for the 2020 WBMT sessions a the ASTCT and EBMT meetings occurred during 2019 and focus on essential medications for HCT and the consequences of drug shortages.
+Planning for the 2021 WBMT sessions at the ASTCT and EBMT meetings occurred during 2020 and are focused on transplantation during a world wide crisis.

 4.2.2 WBMT Workshops and Scientific Symposia